codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 ```

 * An anomaly score of `-1` is assigned to anomalies and `1` to normal points.

+* The range of output from  IsolationForest `decision_function` is between -0.5 and 0.5, where smaller values mean more anomalous.
+The predict function then applies a threshold to this function to get either -1 (anomaly) or 1 (not anomaly).
+The `decision threshold` is stored as model.threshold_ and defaults to `0.0`.

 * the funciton `decision_function(X)` - **Average anomaly score** of X of the base classifiers.